 The Medical Plan contains incentives designed to encourage use of COEs for infertility services.
-Your infertility medical benefit maximum will be increased from \$10,000 to \$30,000 if you choose a COE for treatment.
+Your infertility medical benefit maximum will be increased from \$10,000 to \$30,000 if you and/or a covered spouse/domestic partner choose a COE for treatment.
 (Please Note: There is a separate \$10,000 prescription drug benefit for infertility services.)